livelace/mosquito/README.md

 subject_length = 100

-# Send an alert email, if new data isn't available during specific interval
+# Send an alert email, if no new data during specific interval
 update_alert = 7d

 # Update interval by default